Vlarkus/Blitz-Java/README.md

 5. **Run Blitz**

+   After building, go to ```app/src/main/java/blitz/Main.java``` and run the file.
-   After building, you can run Blitz with:
+   Alternatively, you can use Gradle to run Blitz:
    ```bash
    gradle run
    ```